The man who 'discovered' 780 languages

 When he checked the basket, he found a large of number of currency notes - "grimy, crumpled, soggy" - left behind by the tribal villagers who had paid whatever they could afford from their paltry daily wages.

 "This must have been the first printed material they saw in their life in their own language.
 These were unlettered daily wage workers who had paid for something they could not even read.
-I realised this primordial pride and power of the language," Dr Devy told the BBC.
+I realised this primordial pride and power of the language," Dr Devy told me.

 Seven years ago, he launched his ambitious People's Linguistic Survey of India (PLSI), which he called a "right-based movement for carrying out a nation-wide survey of Indian languages as people perceive them".